dangunter/tenprinciples/science-ux-principles.md

 ## 1. Solve the right problem first

-Computer scientists often focus on the problem that they are interested in which might be a longer-term outlook.
-However, a good science engagement strategy will solve the right problem first, that is affecting the users today.
+Computer scientists often focus on the problem that they are interested in, which might be a longer-term outlook.
+However, a good science engagement strategy will solve the right problem, the one is affecting the users *today*, first.

-For example, in a science engagement with one of the science facilities, we were focused on learning their long term data problems.
+**Example**: In a science engagement with one of the science facilities, we were focused on learning their long term data problems.
 However, the user had a complex system of managing data on external hard disks and was running out of space and needed that problem solved first.

-NEED TO ADD Dula acknowledgement for that picture

 ![](img/storage-small.png)
+<br>*Image courtesy Dula Parkinson, LBNL*

 ## 2. Understand user motivations